llama887/WFC-MDP/README.md

-# optimizing_WFC
+# WFC-MDP

-WFC as an MDP optimized via Evolution and RL
+A reframing of WFC and an MDP complete with a gym environment.
+Experiment details can be found in our (paper)[https://arxiv.org/abs/2509.09919].